Robert Brennan (journalist): Life

+Brennan wrote for and edited the Irish Bulletin from 1919-1922.
+The Irish Bulletin published information on raids by the security forces, weekly lists of atrocities taking place in Ireland and the arrests of Irish Republican suspects.
+The paper was delivered to all of the Dublin newspapers and to the foreign correspondents in Dublin and mailed to hundreds of addresses outside of Ireland.
+Brennan claimed that the Bulletin was so successful its (unsuccessful) suppression became a major objective of the British Military Government.

 He was Under-Secretary of Foreign Affairs, Dáil Éireann, from February 1921 to January 1922.
-He organised the Irish Race Convention in Paris in 1922.
+He helped organise the Irish Race Convention in Paris in 1922.
 He was director of publicity for the anti-Treaty Irish Republican Army during the Irish Civil War.
 He was a founder and a director, in 1934, of The Irish Press newspaper.

-His imprisonments and activities greatly fragmented his daughter Maeve's childhood.
+His imprisonments (in at least seven different prisons) and activities greatly fragmented his daughter Maeve's childhood.
 In her story The Day We Got Our Own Back she recounts her memory of how, when she was five, her home was raided by Free State forces looking for her father, who was on the run.
-Robert Brennan describes the same incident in his memoir Allegiance.
+Robert Brennan describes the same incident in his memoir Allegiance (pg.
+268).

 Robert Brennan was appointed the Irish Free State's first minister to the United States, and the family moved to Washington, D.C. in 1934.
 He was Minister Plenipotentiary to the US from 1938 to 1947.
 Robert, his wife, and one of his sons returned to Ireland (his three daughters remained in the United States) when he was appointed Director of Radio Éireann (1947–1948).

 He wrote mystery stories as a hobby.
 He died in Dublin in 1964.